 - 14. Section 84 of the Act Applies where, in the course of a review hearing in respect of any premises licence, a Licensing Board makes a finding such as is mentioned in the following paragraph, in relation to any personal licence holder who is, or was, working in the licensed premises in respect of which the premises licence was issued. - 15.
 The Board should hold a separate hearing in respect of personal licence holders as the finding and a hearing should take place can only be made after holding a hearing to review the premises licence.
 Any persons licence holders that may be affected by the premises licence review that are known to the Board, should be invited to attend the premises licence review hearing so that they are fully aware of the circumstances that they may be asked to address in respect of their conduct as personal licence holders. - 16.
 The Board can make a finding that the personal licence holder concerned, while working as mentioned in the above paragraph, acted in a manner which was inconsistent with any of the licensing objectives. - 17.
 The Licensing Board making the finding MUST - (a) If the persons licence holder concerned is, at the time of the finding, working in licensed premises (whether the licensed premises concerned or other licensing premises) in that Board's area, hold a hearing. - (b) In any other case, give notice to the relevant Licensing Board of their finding together with a recommendation as to whether the personal licence held by the Licence Holder concerned should be revoked, suspended or endorsed. - 18.
 The Board should refer to the Legal Test Document on reviewing personal licences for further information. - 19.
-The Boards' current Scheme of Delegation make the following provisions for determination of review of premises licences:-

-Castian Conducting a bearing under the Act Decembed to the Decerd

-Section Conducting a hearing under the Act Reserved to the Board

-1.11 including take any of the following

-steps:

-(a) At a review hearing in respect

-of a premises licence where

-necessary in terms of the

-licensing objectives flowing

-from the sale of alcohol:

-(i) Issuing a written warning

-to the premises licence

-holder

-(ii) Revoking or suspending

-the premises licence, or

-(iii) Making a variation of

-the premises licence.

-(b) Such hearings will be

-conducted by means of

-written submissions in the first
+The Boards' current Scheme of Delegation make the following provisions for determination of review of premises licences:- the premises licence. (b) Such hearings will be conducted by means of written submissions in the first instance, where it is appropriate to do so.
+Section 3.6 Determining whether to make a premises licence review proposal Delegated to the Clerk to the Board or any person appointed to assist them Section 3.7 For the purposes of a review hearing, to obtain further information, request any person to attend to provide information and/or request production of any document at a review hearing Delegated to the Clerk to the Board or any person appointed to assist them

+Section 1.11 Conducting a hearing under the Act including take any of the following Reserved to the Board steps: (a) At a review hearing in respect of a premises licence where necessary in terms of the licensing objectives flowing from the sale of alcohol: (i) Issuing a written warning to the premises licence holder (ii) Revoking or suspending the premises licence, or (iii) Making a variation of